tukaani-project/xz-java/README.md

 ------------------------

   Type `ant` to compile the classes and create the .jar files.
   Type `ant doc` to build the javadoc HTML documentation.
-Note that building the documentation will download a small file named `element-list` or `package-list` from Oracle to enable linking to the documentation of the standard Java classes.

   Notes about old build environments: